 This course is the chronological sequel to “Making Literary Histories I,” though it is not necessary (or even necessarily desirable) to take the classes in chronological order.

 Limited to 25 students.
 Omitted 2017-18.
 Professor Worsley.

 A first workshop in the writing of poetry.
 Class members will read and discuss each others’ work and will study the elements of prosody: the line, stanza forms, meter, free verse, and more.
 Open to anyone interested in writing poetry and learning about the rudiments of craft.
 Writing exercises weekly.

 Admission with consent of the instructor.
 Limited to 12 students.
+Preregistration is not allowed.
 Please consult the Creative Writing Center website for information on admission to this course.
-Fall semester: Visiting Lecturer Kapur.
-Spring semester: Writer-in-Residence Hall.2016-17: Offered in Fall 2016
+Fall semester: Writer-in-Residence Hall.
+Spring semester: Visiting Lecturer Kapur.2017-18: Offered in Fall 2017 and Spring 2018